BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Kops is responsible for creating, updating and deleting our clusters, but also associating resources on our AWS accounts: DNS zone + entries, AutoScalingGroups, SecurityGroups, etc.
 Our rolling-updates and rolling-upgrades are 100% handled by kops which never failed us.

-Because we have several clusters, we chose to use `kops toolbox template` feature instead of having a single YAML file per cluster.
-That allows us to have mutualized resources definitions, like AutoScalingGroups, DNS options or namespaces list, inside common files and a dedicated template file per cluster, referencing mutualized configs through variables.
+Because we have several clusters, we use `kops toolbox template` instead of having a single YAML file per cluster.
+We have mutualized resources definitions, like AutoScalingGroups, DNS options or namespaces list, inside common files and use a dedicated template file per cluster, referencing mutualized configs through variables.

 For example, the EC2 instance types will be defined as snippets:
 {% highlight bash %}